FakeItEasy/FakeItEasy/docs/argument-constraints.md

 such a case, other methods may be used to determine which calls match the fake's configuration.

+_When using the following methods, any inline argument constraints are ignored, and only the special method is used to match the call._ Some arguments have to be supplied in order to satisfy the compiler, but the values will not be used, so you can supply whatever values make the code easiest for you to read.

 `WithAnyArguments` ensures that no argument constraints will be applied when matching calls:

 ```csharp
 A.CallTo(() => foo.Bar(null, 7)).WithAnyArguments().MustHaveHappened();